unhackathon/unhackathon.github.io/springboard-projects/web-crawler.md

 layout: springboard
 title: Write You a Web Crawler
 ---
+**Note:** This tutorial uses the Unhackathon website (http://unhackathon.org/) as our example starting point for web crawling.
+Please be aware that some of the sample outputs may be a bit different, since the Unhackathon website is updated occasionally.

 # Write You a Web Crawler

 This springboard project will have you build a simple web crawler in Python using the Requests library.
 Once you have implemented a basic web crawler and understand how it works, you will have numerous opportunities to expand your crawler to solve interesting problems.